Discovering the Deutsche Museum de Flugwerft

 New Exhibition Hall at Deutsche Museum de Flugwerft

-Heading into the more modern exhibition hall you will find an extensive display of all types of aircraft.
+In the modern exhibition hall we found an extensive display of all types of aircraft.
 From gliders, to fixed wing planes ,jet planes and military artifacts, hang gliders and even a portion of the Europa rocket.

 Some exhibits hang from the rafters, replicating their flight modes.
 View others close up at ground level.
 Informative story boards guide you through the exhibition.